-Our rentetion rates are very healthy and reflects general parent satisfaction with the education providing.
+Our retention rates are healthy and reflect general parent satisfaction with the education provided.
 The school is near capacity and we have long waiting lists, particularly for the preschool program.
-Retention rates in 2018 were 93%, an marked improvement from previous years.
+Retention rates in 2020 were over 90%, a marked improvement from previous years.

 Regular feedback from current parents and the families of children who complete Year 6 and move onto high school, helps to ensure that we are meeting the academic and other development needs of the children.
 Generally there is a high level of satisfaction expressed by parents with the education their children received at Montessori East.
-Our 2018 graduating class of 6 students moved on to the following secondary schools: SCEGGS Darlinghurst, Kambala, St Andrew's Cathedral School, St Claires, Sydney High School (Balmain) and Rose Bay Secondary College.
+Our 2020 graduating class of 5 students moved on to the following secondary schools: SCEGGS Darlinghurst, Kambala and Rose Bay Secondary College.